glen-macharia-kinyua/shelta-home_docs/overview.md

 <a name="introduction"></a>
 ## Introduction

 FlexHome is a real-estate system using Laravel 7.x.
-It's a product built on Botble CMS
+It's a product built on Botble CMS.

 Created: `03/12/2019`